 - Always choose organic CBD oil that does not contain solvents or pesticides

 - Look for products that have quality seals such as from the United States Department of Agriculture (USDA), National Animal Supplement Council (NASC)

 - Don’t purchase the first cheapest option you find – better quality and pure CBD comes at an extra cost

 - Make sure the products do not contain additives

 - Ensure the products come from companies that provide third-party laboratory testings to ensure quality and potency

 - CBD in liquid form makes it easy to adjust the usage drop by drop

 Preliminary studies and anecdotal evidence suggest CBD may be useful in managing certain conditions in animals.
 Before trying CBD for your dog, talk to a vet first.

-If you are not sure which Pet Releaf product and potency is the ideal match for your dog, check out our Pet Releaf Product Finder.
+If you are not sure which Pet Releaf product and potency is the ideal match for your dog, check out our Pet Releaf Product Filter.
 The tool provides product recommendations based on your pet’s unique characteristics, such as weight, health, and health requirements.